-What meal plans are available for freshman?
+What food plans are available for freshmen?

-Who may choose a meal plan?
+Who can choose a food plan?

 What does “unlimited” dining mean?